Waxes are an important part of painting unique art furniture

 Two wax technique

-The surface is painted with traditional chalk paint, with an off-white Sugar Puff shade, and the purpose is to make an old, worn and patinated-looking box front plate, which will be given a depth effect with brown wax.
+The surface is painted with traditional chalk paint, with an off-white Sugar Puff tone, and the purpose is to make an old, worn and patinated-looking box front plate, which will be given a depth effect with brown wax.

-1. A thin layer of clear wax is placed on top of the dried chalk paint surface - the excess is wiped off
+- A thin layer of clear wax is placed on top of the dried chalk paint surface - the excess is wiped off

-2. Add brown wax generously to the entire area of the box with a wax brush
+- Add brown wax generously to the entire area of the box with a wax brush

-3. Wipe and fade the excess brown wax - start wiping from the center using a cloth with clear wax added.
+- Wipe and fade the excess brown wax - start wiping from the center using a cloth with clear wax added.
 Leave more brown color on the outer edges and remove the brown wax in a circular motion, mostly from the middle of the box using a wax cloth - the middle part will therefore be lighter than the edges.

-4. Gently wipe the excess wax off the surface of the box.
+- Gently wipe the excess wax off the surface of the box.
 Because the clear wax is on the bottom, you can work with the brown wax as long as you want, and the brown wax will not absorb unevenly.
 Add with a brush and remove with a wax cloth - repeat until you're satisfied.

 The clear wax in the cloth works like an eraser - when you want to remove or fade colored wax.
 This technique only works if you have put a layer of clear wax on the base. - Try it and you will fall in love with waxes and their versatility!